bugzilla/bugzilla/docs/en/rst/using/finding.rst

 ---------------

 .. todo:: This needs rewriting for the new UI.
+          Turn this item into a bug after checkin.

 The terms within a single row of a boolean chart are all constraints on a single piece of data.
 If you are looking for a bug that has two different people cc'd on it, then you need